-Vector has outstanding warrants expiring in 2003 to purchase 1,889,016 shares of Vector's common stock, at a price of \$4.54 per share.
+Vector has outstanding warrants expiring in 2003 to purchase 437,035 shares of Vector's common stock, at a price of \$4.54 per share.
+A total of 4,106,101 shares of Vector's common stock are issuable upon conversion of Vector's outstanding convertible notes.
 In 1998, Vector granted options expiring in 2003 for shares of Vector's common stock, at a price of \$5.45 per share, to a law firm that represents Vector, Liggett and New Valley, of which options for 1,063,125 shares are currently outstanding and exercisable.
 At March 31, 2001, Vector had outstanding options granted to employees to purchase 9,973,503 shares of its common stock, at prices ranging from \$.91 to \$21.36 per share, of which options for 4,409,115 shares are exercisable during 2001.
 The issuance of these shares will cause dilution which may adversely affect the market price of Vector's common stock.
 The availability for sale of significant quantities of Vector's common stock could adversely affect the prevailing market price of the stock.

 As part of New Valley's recapitalization, a total of 17,898,629 warrants to purchase common shares were issued to New Valley's stockholders.
-The potential issuance of common shares on exercise of the warrants would increase the number of New Valley's common shares outstanding by more than 80%.
+The potential issuance of common shares on exercise of the warrants would increase the number of New Valley's common shares outstanding by more than 80% and decrease our holdings.